 Sales and Gross Receipt Taxes - SB 1076 by Sen. Flores and HB 899 by Rep. Hill would eliminate the 7% sales tax imposed on commercial accounts and raise the gross receipts tax by 3.5%, over three years starting in 2015.
 The increase in the gross receipts tax rate would not apply to sales to residential accounts and some other sales that currently are exempt from sales taxes.
 Additionally, the bill would create a sales tax holiday for energy efficient appliances designated as Energy Star or WaterSense by the U.S. Dept. of Energy.
 The sales tax holiday would span 19-21 September 2014 and apply on the first $1500 of qualifying purchases.
 This proposal is part of Commissioner Putnam’s energy package for 2014.

 Secondary Metal Recyclers - SB 1182 by Sen. Brandes and HB 771 by Rep. Combee would transfer oversight of the secondary metal recycler’s law from the Dept. of Revenue to the Dept. of Agriculture and Consumer Services.
 The bill gives law enforcement officials additional tools to investigate recyclers.
 In addition, secondary metal recyclers would be prohibited from disposing of property for a specified period if notified by law enforcement that the property is being investigated.
 Purchases of regulated metals on Sundays also would be prohibited.
 A recycler would be charged with a second-degree felony if money is received for restricted regulated metals.
-The list of regulated metals has been expanded to include metal electric light poles, jelly wire, underground cable, and heavy-gauge copper or aluminum wire (over 0.75 inches in diameter).
+The list of regulated metals would be expanded to include metal electric light poles, jelly wire, underground cable, and heavy-gauge copper or aluminum wire (over 0.75 inches in diameter).
 It appears that the wire diameter would not include most of the electric utilities’ current infrastructure.
 Further, the bill does not include pole bonds in the list of restricted metals.
 We will be working with the other utilities and the recyclers to revise this definition.

 GHG Performance Standards - HB 703 by Rep. Patronis would address a proposed rule by the U.S. Environmental Protection Agency that could regulate emissions from existing coal-fired power plants.
 The bill would require the Florida Department of Environmental Protection (DEP) to establish performance standards based on proven emission reduction systems for the impacted power plants, the cost, the non-air factors such as the potential environmental impact of storing the emission control by-products such as CO2, and the associated energy requirements.
 In addition, the bill would direct DEP to implement less stringent standards or longer compliance periods based on certain factors.
 Further, the bill would not allow implementation of any plan that does not comply with the stated criteria.
 It appears that the GHG provisions in the bill will not survive.